Are you a weekend warrior dealing with post-workout tension?

 How to Use Arnica Salve

-Arnica salve can be a valuable addition to your natural first-aid kit, as it offers a variety of benefits for external use.
+Homemade arnica salve can be a valuable addition to your natural first-aid kit, as it offers a variety of benefits for external use.

 Here are some common ways to use it:

-Soothe Sore Muscles and Joints
+Soothe Tired Muscles and Joints

-Treat Minor Burns
+Gentle Care for Minor Burns

-Note: The salve gets contaminated every time you use your fingers to scoop out a small amount to use.
+Any salve gets contaminated every time you use your fingers to scoop out a small amount to use.
 If you make a large batch, transfer small amounts to a smaller tin for use and store the rest.
 This way you can add a fresh batch when you’ve used up the older batch.

 When stored correctly, your arnica salve should remain potent for several months.
 Check the salve periodically for any changes in texture, smell, or color, which may indicate that it’s time to make a fresh batch.